dranreb22/InsertionSort/README.md

 from a file and sort numbers using a merging algorithm, with worst/average cases n^2 and base case n.
 However, worst and average cases typically appear more, so it's considered O(n^2).
 Space complexity is constant because it use any additional memory.
-This is preferred where space is not a problem, where the data set is smaller, or the dataset is believed to be largely sorted.
+This is preferred where space  may be a problem, where the data set is smaller, or the dataset is believed to be largely sorted.
 The program also incorporates time tracking to see how long, in minutes:seconds:milliseconds the dataset took.